guliz-gokceler-2014400192/EndoL2H/README.md

 ### Dataset

-- Our dataset a part of [The Kvasir Dataset](https://datasets.simula.no/kvasir/ ).
+- Our dataset is a part of [The Kvasir Dataset](https://datasets.simula.no/kvasir/ ).
 - The data split we used in training can also be downloaded [here]().
 - Or you can also download our dataset with the following script: